vijoybasu/Udacity-Operationalizing-Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/81923226/114539207-e27ccf80-9c71-11eb-95f9-06746542fb45.png)

-All the project files in the parent directory are displayed here for further confirmation.
+All the project files in the parent directory are displayed here for further review and confirmation.
+We use the `ls -lrtF` command to check this.

 ![image](https://user-images.githubusercontent.com/81923226/114539274-f4f70900-9c71-11eb-99dc-418f8c4046e0.png)